echiner/edem-mda-nosql-cassandra/Exercises/Exercise1/README.md

 # Create a new keyspace
 cqlsh> CREATE KEYSPACE edem WITH  replication = {'class': 'SimpleStrategy', 'replication_factor' : 3};
+# A warning will be shown (since we only have a node) --> Fix it (drop keyspace and recreate with correct replication factor)

 # Create a new table
 cqlsh> CREATE TABLE edem.students (